lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    The first line indicates that we want to use the system of unit called *lj*, for lennard-jones, for which all quantities are unitless.
+    The first line indicates that we want to use the system of unit called *LJ*, for Lennard-Jones, for which all quantities are unitless.

-.. admonition:: Background Information (optional) -- About LJ units
+.. admonition:: Background Information -- About LJ units
     :class: dropdown

-    Lennard-Jones (lj) units are a dimensionless system of units that are often used in molecular simulations and theoretical calculations.
-When using lj units:
+    Lennard-Jones (LJ) units are a dimensionless system of units that are often used in molecular simulations and theoretical calculations.
+When using LJ units:

-    - energies are expressed in units of :math:`\epsilon`, where :math:`\epsilon` is the depth of the potential of the lj interaction,
+    - energies are expressed in units of :math:`\epsilon`, where :math:`\epsilon` is the depth of the potential of the LJ interaction,
     - distances are expressed in units of :math:`\sigma`, where :math:`\sigma` is the distance at which the particle-particle potential energy is zero,
     - masses are expressed in units of the atomic mass :math:`m`.